Objectives of the Mobility4EU Action Plan

 Global socio-economic and environmental megatrends are posing new challenges and demands on mobility in Europe.
 Novel technologies and services for passenger and freight transport provide opportunities to answer these.
 In order to provide for a cross-modal transport system that is tailored to the needs of users, user-centric design concepts and a focus on interfaces between modes have to be employed.
 Collaborations across a diverse stakeholder group from various sectors and perspectives are needed and users have to be directly involved in a bottom-up approach.

-The Mobility4EU Action Plan has been produced within a bottom-up process involving a broad stakeholder community.
+The MOBILITY4EU Action Plan has been produced within a bottom-up process involving a broad stakeholder community.
 It intends to provide recommendations for R&D, deployment, policy and regulatory framework and other implementation related issues from a user-centered and cross-modal perspective.
-Thus, the Action Plan adds to other existing initiatives by providing recommendations on mainstreaming of universal design and user-centric design processes, synergies and collaboration potential between modes and the combination of transport of passengers and freight.
-It furthermore, emphasizes and supports items from other roadmaps that considerably contribute to the vision for transport that has been built with stakeholders within the project Mobility4EU.
+Thus, the Action Plan adds to other existing initiatives by providing recommendations on mainstreaming Universal Design and user-centric design processes, synergies and collaboration potential between modes and the combination of transport of passengers and freight.
+Furthermore, it emphasizes and supports items from other roadmaps that considerably contribute to the vision for transport that has been built with stakeholders within the project MOBILITY4EU.

-The Mobility4EU Action Plan is structured within six main action areas:
+The Mobility4EU Action Plan six main action areas

 - Low-/zero emission mobility (electrification and hybridization and other alternative fuels)